 Patrick Charmel, CEO, Griffin

-Griffin

-<a href="mailto:

 While offices re-open, the home remains a place for work, play, and care for many.
 In fact, home-based care is becoming the norm as health systems invest in meeting patients where it's most convenient.